aliyun/terraform-provider-alicloud/website/docs/d/eci_container_groups.html.markdown

 * `limit` - (Optional, ForceNew) The maximum number of resources returned in the response.
 Default value is `20`.
 Maximum value: `20`.
 The number of returned results is no greater than the specified number.
 * `name_regex` - (Optional, ForceNew) A regex string to filter results by Container Group name.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).
 * `resource_group_id` - (Optional, ForceNew) The ID of the resource group to which the container group belongs.
-If you have not specified a resource group for the container group, it is added to the default resource group.
+If you have not specified a resource group for the container group, it is addedintranet to the default resource group.
 * `status` - (Optional, ForceNew) The status list.
 For more information, see the description of ContainerGroup arrays.
 * `vswitch_id` - (Optional, ForceNew) The ID of the VSwitch.
 Currently, container groups can only be deployed in VPC networks.
 * `zone_id` - (Optional, ForceNew) The ID of the zone where you want to deploy the container group.
 If no value is specified, the system assigns a zone to the container group.
 By default, no value is specified.